What is 5G and how does it compare with 4G? What will the 5G future look like? Here's everything you need to know.

 True 5G makes network slicing possible.
-Sounds dull but creating your own private 5G network will guarantee you zero interference from people walking past on other devices.
+Sounds dull, but creating your own private 5G network will guarantee you zero interference from people walking past on other devices.
 And that makes operating precise machinery from remote locations possible.
-With no connection drops, because your network’s protected from random devices, you can tattoo customers in Manchester when you’re sat operating the needles from LA.
+You’ll have no connection drops, because your network’s protected from random devices.
+And because of that, you can tattoo customers in Manchester when you’re operating the needles from LA.
 Boom, business has gone global, but without the flights and the travel.

 Or, how about when the drone pilot’s delivering your latest online order?
 They’re going to need a secure connection to make sure your delivery gets to you, and not your neighbour, who loves a bonus pizza supply.